Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 instead of giving up and searching for a new planner, we can rewrite the PDDL description using simpler constructions.
 These are a few tricks to **downgrade** PDDL:
 - ``:negative-preconditions``
-  - Duplicate predicate and use antonym instead, sometimes you can remove the original predicate
+  - Duplicate predicate and use antonym instead, remove the original predicate if possible
   - ``(not (clean ?space))`` to ``(dirty ?space)``
 - ``:equality``
-  - Add an equality predicate ``(equal obj obj)`` for each object at the initial state and replace preconditions
+  - Add ``(equal obj obj)`` for each object at the initial state and replace preconditions
   - ``(= ?a ?b)`` to ``(equal ?a ?b)``
 - ``:typing``
   - Move types and subtypes to initial state and parameters to preconditions